Class, Family, Other Reunions

 Self-Help, Support Groups

-PJ PARKINSON’S SUPPORT GROUP OF BLOUNT COUNTY: Will meet from 11 a.m. to 12:30 p.m. on the fourth Thursday of each month at Shannondale Community Center.
+PJ PARKINSON’S SUPPORT GROUP OF BLOUNT COUNTY: Meets 11 a.m. to 12:30 p.m. the fourth Thursday of month at Shannondale Community Center.
 The group is for patients, care partners and anyone else affected by Parkinson’s disease.
-For more information, contact Isabell Senft-Daniel at 865-765-9444 or email@example.com or Parkie House Office at 865-621-7666, firstname.lastname@example.org.
+For more information, contact Isabell Senft-Daniel at 865-765-9444 or email@example.com or Parkie House Office at 865-621-7666 or firstname.lastname@example.org.

 HAVEN HOUSE: Offers an educational class for victims and survivors of domestic violence and community members who are interested in learning about the cycle of violence and how they can help loved ones.
 For more information, contact the outreach office at 983-6818.
 A 24-hour crisis hotline is also available at 982-1087.